 Fleeing the chilling cold of winter for US-based vacation properties and resorts is practically a national pastime as Canadians of all stripes regularly gather their belongings and travel south to bask in balmy temperatures for varying lengths of time each year.
-Because of this, a new type of Canadian citizen has emerged: the “snowbird”.
+Because of this, the “snowbird” has emerged.
 These individuals choose to leave Canada and its ice and snow for prolonged periods of time by either renting or buying a second home south of the border.

 While some Canadians already know the snowbird life is for them, others may be considering trying it for the first time.
-Choosing to pack up and head down to Florida or other sunny areas is certainly exciting, but it’s always important to ensure you are properly covered before you do so.
+Choosing to pack up and head down to Florida or other sunny areas for an extended vacation is certainly exciting, but it’s always important to ensure you are properly covered before you do so.

 A snowbird’s insurance needs are different from those who take a holiday for a week or two at a time, so it’s important to get to know your existing insurance, including what your policy will cover, whether you’ll need to purchase additional coverage or a new policy, and how your policy may be affected as it relates to your home in Canada.